exoplatform/exo-documentation/docs/LDAP.rst

     dc: example

-In this quick start, you configure Platform to write information of users and groups into LDAP.
+In this quick start, you configure Platform to write information of users and groups into directory.
 It might not match your need exactly, but after this start you have everything in an ldap-extension, then you can adapt it by following the next sections.

 For example, one of the use cases is that you already have a populated directory.
-After this start, you will follow :ref:`LDAP users mapped into Platform <LDAP.PicketLink.MappingLDAPUser>` and :ref:`LDAP groups mapped into Platform <LDAP.PicketLink.MappingLDAPGroup>`.
+After this start, you will follow :ref:`Directory users mapped into Platform <LDAP.PicketLink.MappingLDAPUser>` and :ref:`Directory groups mapped into Platform <LDAP.PicketLink.MappingLDAPGroup>`.

-Another note: the ldap-extension is technically a portal extension that is described in :ref:`Developer guide <#PLFDevGuide.eXoAdd-ons.PortalExtension.Howto>`, but it does not require compilation, so administrators can create it without Maven.
+Another note: the ldap-extension is technically a portal extension that is described in :ref:`Developer guide <PLFDevGuide.eXoAdd-ons.PortalExtension.Howto>`, but it does not require compilation, so administrators can create it without Maven.
 If you are a developer, you can create a Maven project for it like your